peterhinch/micropython-nano-gui/README.md

 Most widgets work on monochrome displays if color settings are left at default values.
 If a color is specified, drivers in this repo will convert it to black or white depending on its level of saturation.
 A low level will produce the background color, a high level the foreground.
-This can produce a surprise on ePaper units where the foreground is white.
+Consequently demos written for color displays will work on monochrome units.

+On a monochrome OLED display the background is black and the foreground is white.
+This contrasts with ePaper units where the foreground is black on a white background.
+The display drivers perform this inversion so that user code renders as expected on color, mono OLED or ePaper units.

 At the bit level `1` represents the foreground.
 This is white on an emitting display such as an OLED.
 On a Sharp display it indicates reflection.
 On an